krishnakishored/cpp-hinweis/notes.md

 ----
 ### New features
 1. ___uniform initialization___ ,  () vs {}
-    * Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it’s immune to C++’s most vexing parse.
+    * Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it’s immune to C++’s `most vexing parse`.
     ~~~cpp
     Widget w2(); // most vexing parse! declares a function  named w2 that returns a Widget!
     Widget w3{}; // calls Widget ctor with no args